jcbashdown/collective/README.md

     $ gem install collective

-## Usage
+## How it works/Usage

-This gem is stuctured according to my own personal interpretation of some kind of approximate conflation of Uncle Bobs EBI architecture and Hexagonal architecture.
+This gem is stuctured according to my own personal interpretation of some kind of approximate conflation of Uncle Bobs EBI architecture and Hexagonal architecture with a reliance on the library used in the Guru Watch example application at git://github.com/qertoip/guru_watch.git.
 User actions are organised into use cases and these are the meat of the application business logic.
-They accept an adapter which implements Collective::RequestAdapter and return a response which responds to persist and respond.
-The result of persist and respond provide objects which are responsible for driving some kind of persistance adapter responding to Collective::PersistanceAdapter and some kind of response adapter responding to Collective::ResponseAdapter.
+They accept a request (an openstruct) or hash, implement the abstract UseCase class (found in the Guru Watch library) and return a response.
+When use cases are called you must ensure a back end has been configured which implements the RubyPersistanceApi::Abstract::Backend found in Guru Watch.
+These can be configured app wide or on a per use case call basis.

 This might work with Rails in the following controller action.

 BoxController < ActionController::Base

-"The EBI side has the logic: what stuff needs what kind of security and when and how.
-The Rails knows nothing about this, it request what to do from the EBI side and or the EBI side request the Rails side to act."
+  def create_box
+    @box = Collective::UseCases::CreateBox.new(params[:box], optional_db_implementing_adapter).exec
+    @box.ok?
+      redirect_to(boxes_path)
+    else
+      flash[:errors] = @box.errors
+      render(:new)
+    end
+  end

+end

+The intention is to ensure that, as long as all these abstract classes/adapters are implemented the business logic never need worry about what is driving it and how it is persisting things.

 ## Contributing